Czaki/sphinx-qt-documentation/README.md

 This is plugin to add cross-link to qt documentation for python code created with PyQt5 or PySide2.

-Currently, it supports `qtpy`, `Qt.py` wrappers and `PyQt5` and `PySide2`.
+Currently, it supports `qtpy`, `Qt.py` wrappers and `PyQt5`, `PySide2`, `PyQt6` and`PySide6`.

 This extension provides one configuration option:

 `qt_documentation` with possible values:

-* PyQt5 - linking to PyQt documentation on https://www.riverbankcomputing.com/static/Docs/PyQt5/ (incomplete)
+* PyQt5 - linking to PyQt documentation on https://www.riverbankcomputing.com/static/Docs/PyQt5/api/ (incomplete)
-* Qt5 - linking to Qt5 documentation on "https://doc.qt.io/qt-5/" (default)
+* Qt5 - linking to Qt5 documentation on "https://doc.qt.io/qt-5/"
-* PySide2 - linking to PySide2 documentation on  "https://doc.qt.io/qtforpython-5/"
+* PySide2 - linking to PySide6 documentation on  "https://doc.qt.io/qtforpython-5/"
+* PyQt6 - linking to PyQt documentation on https://www.riverbankcomputing.com/static/Docs/PyQt6/api/ (incomplete)
+* Qt6 - linking to Qt5 documentation on "https://doc.qt.io/qt-6/" (default)
+* PySide6 - linking to PySide6 documentation on  "https://doc.qt.io/qtforpython/PySide6/"

 For default this extension use `inv` file from PyQt5 to resolve objects. to overwrite this behaviour set another url for `intersphinx_mapping[PyQt5]` ex.: